Frequently asked questions (FAQ)

 Yes, a later arrival or an earlier departure is possible.
 However, you must make your own arrangements for arrival and departure.
 You could also travel by car on your own responsibility.

-I will be starting my (elementary) mathematics degree programme in the summer semester.
+I’m going to start my (elementary) mathematics degree in the summer semester.
 Is there an orientation week programme?

 No, unfortunately we do not offer an orientation week programme for the summer semester.
-Nevertheless, we don't want to leave you alone with your start to your studies!
+Nevertheless, we certainly don’t want to leave you to your own devices as you start your degree!

-You can find all the important information about planning your studies here:
+You can find all the important information on planning your studies here:

-In addition, we are of course happy to offer you personal help, so don't hesitate to contact us afterwards via one of our many contact options:
+In addition, we’re of course happy to offer you personalised support – please don’t hesitate to get in touch via one of our many contact options:

-You will automatically get to know many new fellow students through your courses, and our events can also help you to make further contacts.
+You’ll automatically get to know lots of new fellow students through your modules, and our events can also help you make further contacts.
 You can stay up to date via our announcements or on social media.

 To the Student council